Estyell/Sales_Tracking_Dashboard/README.md

 - <a href="https://github.com/Estyell/Sales_Tracking_Dashboard/blob/main/DemoDashboard_Data.xlsx">Dataset</a>

 ## KPI Questions
-•	What is the performance of each financial advisor?
+•	What is the performance of each financial advisor?</br>
 •	What is the participation of each financial advisor?
 •	What is the performance of each branch unit?
 •	What is the participation of each branch unit?